 Once the first coat of paint was distressed with this 220 sanding sponge, I applied the second coat of Pumpkin Spice.
 I used my water mister to thin out the paint around the distressed areas and applied it heavier in non-distressed areas.

-7 TIPS FOR DISTRESSING WITH SANDPAPER
+BONUS: 7 TIPS FOR DISTRESSING WITH SANDPAPER:

 1. Sand and distress between EACH coat of paint